biologyguy/BuddySuite/README.md

  and instructions.

 ## Unit tests
 We are striving for high unit test coverage with py.test.
-There are two ways to run the unit tests, each of which should be executed before making a pull request.
-The first method is faster and will be used more frequently:
+To run the tests:

     $: cd BuddySuite/buddysuite
     $: bash run_tests.sh

-The second method should be run just before submitting a pull request, and uses [Docker](https://docs.docker.com/engine/installation/) to build a clean Linux environment with all dependencies.
- The tests are then run in a container that mimics the environment used by Travis-CI to monitor the state of the BuddySuite
- repository:

-    $: cd BuddySuite
-    $: docker build -t docker-build:latest docker-build
-    $: docker run -v $PWD:/home/docker/BuddySuite docker-build:latest

- Or just run the provided shell script:

-    $: ./run_docker.sh

 ## Citation
 There is a very short application note on bioRxiv that can be cited if you use BuddySuite in your work.

 [DOI: 10.1101/040675](http://dx.doi.org/10.1101/040675)

 ## Contact
 Any comments you may have would be really appreciated.
 Please feel free to add issues in the GitHub issue tracker or